divadnauj-GB/tt_um_divadnauj-GB_serv_soc_wb/docs/info.md

 ## External hardware

 This project requires an external SPI Flash/Ram memory.
-The project ahs been proven using [QPMOD](https://github.com/mole99/qspi-pmod/tree/main).
+The project has been proven using [QPMOD](https://github.com/mole99/qspi-pmod/tree/main).
 You also need to connect an USB to Serial conversor to interact with the system.

+## FPGA proven design
+This design has been proved on an FPGA device via the DE10-nano board.
+Currently working on porting the design into an open source friendly FPGA device.